holdex/holdex-venture-studio/.github/TRIAL_TASK.md

 To start your trial task, please follow these steps:
 1. Align yourself with our [contributing guidelines](./CONTRIBUTING.md)
 1. Select your skill set:
-   1. Designers: talk to us and we will provide you with the access to our Figma
+   1. Designers: talk to us and we will provide you with access to our Figma
    1. Developers:
       1. python: https://github.com/truflation/truflation
       1. solidity: talk to us and we will provide you with the access to the repository